 For customers patronizing the casinos in locations outside Nevada, both overall satisfaction and intent to return were influenced by the customers’ perceptions of those casinos as fun.
 Several other variables were drivers of overall satisfaction for customers outside Nevada including their perceptions that the casino restaurants were appealing; that the casinos had lots of action and excitement; and their perceptions regarding the value of the rewards card program benefits.
 Other drivers of intent to return for customers outside Nevada included their perceptions that the casinos had a good mix of slot machine themes and their perceptions regarding the direct mail cash bonus rewards and offers through the rewards card program.
 Intent to return was also driven by how safe customers felt in and around the parking areas.

-This gaming company can utilize this information to customize its marketing efforts by location to ensure the continued success of all its casinos.
+This gaming company utilized this information to customize its marketing efforts by location to ensure the continued success of all its casinos.
 The same Root Cause Analysis used in this study can be used to reveal what is going on in the minds of your customers at all your business locations.
 Businesses that do not have multiple locations can also benefit from this analysis because it can be used to reveal drivers of customer behavior in each and every segment of a target market.
-To obtain more information on how NBRI can use the Root Cause Analysis to help you read the minds of your customers contact them at 800-756-6168.
+To obtain more information on how NBRI can use the Root Cause Analysis to help you read the minds of your customers contact us at 800-756-6168.

 Cynthia K. S. Reed, Ph.D., Ph.D.